mixxxdj/manual/source/chapters/user_interface.rst

   Clicking this button ejects the track from the deck.

 **Mix Orientation Toggle**
-  This control determines the microphone input's mix orientation.
+  This control determines the sampler input's mix orientation.

 **Keylock Toggle**
   :term:`Keylock <key lock>` locks the track's pitch so that adjustments to its